Niketgupta101/Chatbot-ML-React/README.md

 Step 3: Once the bot is trained, you can converse with your ChatBot.

 ## How to access?
-You can access the chatbot from : [link]
+You can access the chatbot from : [link] To be added